alibaba/GraphScope/python/graphscope/dataset/README.md

 TODO: some dataset violate this convention (ogbn_mag_small, ppi, u2i)

-The format of the graph loading function is always `load_XXX`, where the `XXX` represent the name of dataset.
-And they can be imported by `from graphscope.dataset import load_XXX`.
-A set of avaiable datasets is listed in the next section.
+Users can always use a function named like `load_XXX` to load a builtin dataset, where the `XXX` represent the name of graph.
+These functions can be imported by `from graphscope.dataset import load_XXX` in Python.
+All available datasets are listed in the next section.

 The signature of the function is `load_XXX(sess=None, prefix=None)`, where
-  - `sess` represents the session in which the graph is loaded. `None` means the default session.
+  - `sess` represents the session which the graph is loaded.
+The default value `None` means the default session(local session).
-  - `prefix` represents where the data files are located in. `None` means let graphscope download it from internet.
+  - `prefix` assigns the existing files location.
+By default, users do not need to provide this and `graphscope` will download it from the Internet.

-For example, let's load the cora dataset in two lines:
+For example, we can load the `cora` dataset as a `Graph` in `graphscope` with two lines of code:

 ```python
 from graphscope.dataset import load_cora